alexpeattie/letsencrypt-fromscratch/README.md

 }
 ```

 Let's break this down.
-First our `"identifier"` is echoed back to us, along with it's `"status"` - right now it's `"pending"` which means we haven't proven to LE that we control the domain, we're aiming to change it to `"valid"`.
+First our `"identifier"` is echoed back to us, along with its `"status"` - right now it's `"pending"` which means we haven't proven to LE that we control the domain; we're aiming to change it to `"valid"`.
 Our challenge also has an expiry date - 1 week from now at the time of writing.

 ```ruby
 http_challenge, dns_challenge = ['http-01', 'dns-01'].map do |challenge_type|